+The message includes in many cases action buckets (see 5.6).
 The set of actions for each bucket must be validated using the same rules as those for flow mods (Section 6.4), with additional group-specific checks.
 If an action in one of the buckets is invalid or unsupported, the switch should return an ofp_error_msg with OFPET_BAD_ACTION type and code corresponding to the error (see 6.4).